jazzdd86/vboxwebsrv/README.md

 This will start an interactive container that will establish a connection to the given host.
 The host `10.1.2.3` is your computer that VirtualBox is installed on.

 To establish an encrypted SSH connection it will likely ask for your password for user `vbox`.
-This is the user that runs your virtual machines (VMs).
+This is the user that runs your virtual machines (VMs) and is in the vboxusers group.

 Once connected, it will launch a temporary instance of the  `vboxwebsrv` program that comes with VirtualBox.
 This will be exposed through the SSH tunnel to your docker container and will terminate when your container terminates.

 ## Usage with ssh key authentication

-If the login via password is not allowed on the ssh server, the image provides the possibility to use ssh key authentication.
+To avoid typing in your password everytime the container is started, the image provides the possibility to use ssh key authentication.

 ```bash
 $ docker run -it --name=vbox_websrv_1 --restart=always -e USE_KEY=1 jazzdd/vboxwebsrv vbox@10.1.2.3